Other Licenses & Endorsements in Rhode Island

 In Rhode Island, a chauffeur is someone who drives a private or commercial vehicle to a designated location for payment.
 To do this, you'll need to get a valid chauffeur's license, denoted by an "R" restriction on your regular operator's license.

 - Be a resident of Rhode Island, although citizenship is not required.

-- Have at least three years of previous driving experience.
+- Have a minimum amount of previous driving experience.

 - Agree to a criminal background check.

 A chauffeur's license allows you to drive any vehicle, ranging from a taxi to a van, with a capacity of less than 14 passengers.

 To receive a chauffeur's license, you must complete written, road, and eye tests.

 For more information, please contact the Rhode Island DMV.